 Other Options for Home Health Care Financial Assistance

-In addition to Medicare and Medicaid, people can pay home health care services with veterans benefits if they served or have a loved one who served in the military.
-Long-term care insurance is another way to pay for it, but the person must have it before needing the care.
+In addition to Medicare and Medicaid, people can pay home health care services with veterans benefits if they served or have a loved one who served in the military. a variety of services that help people with their medical and non-medical needs over a period of time.
+Long-term care can be provided at home, in the community, or in various types of facilities, including... insurance is another way to pay for it, but the person must have it before needing the care.
 Some private health insurance policies cover long-term home health care, but they are usually expensive and limited.

 Home health care is vital to people who want to stay in their homes for as long as possible as they grow older.
 For more information about whether or not someone qualifies for home health care financial assistance, contact the local social services office about Medicare and Medicaid, depending on how long the person needs care.